 The Superintendent of Public Health confirmed that all asylum-seekers who arrived by boat to Malta in the past years were issued the Restriction of Movement Order in terms of the Ordinance.

 On 17 October 2023, the Second Section of the European Court of Human Rights (ECtHR) delivered its judgment in the case of A.D. v.
 Malta, no. 12427/22.[9]
-The case concerns an Ivorian national (then a minor) who arrived irregularly to Malta from Libya by boat in late 2021.
+The case concerns an Ivorian national (then a minor) who had arrived irregularly to Malta from Libya by boat in late 2021.
 Although he claimed to be seventeen on arrival, an age assessment conducted by the Maltese authorities in the absence of legal assistance and his legal guardian deemed him to be nineteen years old.
 He was immediately detained and held in various detention facilities, with the authorities citing “health reasons”.

 The applicant was held in detention for 225 days, during which he had limited access to water, medical care, and psychological support, and absence of any communication in his native (and only) language – French.
 He complained of gruelling conditions in the winter months, extremely limited clothing and hygiene possibilities, and no outdoor or prayer spaces.
 He was also placed in a 120-day isolation in a cargo container, during which his mental health plummeted and thought frequently of suicide.
 The applicant complained of a violation of Article 3 ECHR in respect of his treatment in Malta, of Article 5(1) ECHR in that his stay amounted to a de facto deprivation of liberty, and of Article 13 ECHR, due to the lack of an effective remedy to challenge the former.